loretta1704/Practicals-repo/git/README.md

 ## Instructions
 <<<<<<< HEAD
-1.Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-2.Create a new branch named test-feature1.
+2. Create a new branch named test-feature1.
-3.Create and open  info.txt file and hello world.txt file.
+3. Create and open  info.txt file and hello world.txt file.
-4.Add your name and a short description about yourself to the info.txt file and add freestyle context to hello world .txt file.
+4. Add your name and a short description about yourself to the info.txt file and add freestyle context to hello world .txt file.
-5.Save the file and commit your changes.
+5. Save the file and commit your changes.
-6.Switch back to the main branch.
+6. Switch back to the main branch.
-7.Create another branch named test-feature2.
+7. Create another branch named test-feature2.
-8.Create first.txt and second.txt files.
+8. Create first.txt and second.txt files.
-9.Add context to both files.
+9. Add context to both files.
-10.Make sure your local main branch is up to date by pulling the latest changes 11.Merge the changes from the feature/add-info branch into the main branch 12.Push the merged changes to the remote repository
+10. Make sure your local main branch is up to date by pulling the latest changes
+11. Merge the changes from the feature/add-info branch into the main branch
+12. Push the merged changes to the remote repository
 =======
 Clone this repository to your local machine.
 Create a new branch named test-feature1